Halloween Paper Shapes Witch

 Your witch doesn't have to look as traditional as mine!

-Kids of different ages will come up with different interpretations of how their witch should look.
+Kids of different ages will come up with different ideas.

 More Halloween witches from bloggers we love: